SaraGinsburg/MeetingsAvailability/README.md

 Clone the repository.
 Ensure Node is installed or download Node from nodejs.org

-To run this app, type at prompt: node coordinateCalendars followed by users' names, enclosed in quotes and separated by a blank.
+To run this app, type at the command line prompt: node coordinateCalendars followed by users' names, enclosed in quotes and separated by a blank.